certtools/intelmq/docs/user/upgrade.rst

    docker pull certat/intelmq-full:1.0

-Alternativly you can use `docker-compose`:
+Alternatively you can use `docker-compose`:

 .. code-block:: bash